bbux-dev/datacraft/README.md

 }
 ```

-In this spec the number of users created will be weighted so that half the time there are two, and the other half there
+In the above spec the number of users created will be weighted so that half the time there are two, and the other half
-are three or four.
-NOTE: It is important to make sure that the `count` param is equal to the maximum number that will be
+there are three or four.
+NOTE: It is important to make sure that the `count` param is equal to the maximum number that
-indexed.
+will be indexed.
 If it is less, then there will be empty line items whenever the num_users exceeds the count.

+#### <a name="ApplyRaw"></a>Apply Raw `--apply-raw`

+The `--apply-raw` command line flag will treat the argument of the `-s` flag as the raw-data that should be applied to
+the template.
+This can be helpful when working on adjusting the template that is being generated.
+You can dump the
+generated data from N iterations using the `--format json` or `--format json-pretty` then use this as raw input to the
+template file.

 ### <a name="Custom_Code_Loading"></a>Custom Code Loading and Schemas